bhavdipzala/Brew_Haven_the_cafe-Sales_Analysis_Dashboard/README.md

 | `product_type`     | Type of product                                          |
 | `product_detail`   | Description of the product                               |

-While the original dataset is flat and denormalised, it offers rich information about customer purchasing behavior, store performance, and product-level trends.
-Before analysis, this data was imported into **MySQL**, where it underwent extensive cleaning, transformation, and normalization into a relational schema to ensure data integrity and facilitate efficient querying.
+While the original dataset is flat and denormalised, it offers rich information about customer purchasing behaviour, store performance, and product-level trends.
+Before analysis, this data was imported into **MySQL**, where it underwent extensive cleaning, transformation, and normalisation into a relational schema to ensure data integrity and facilitate efficient querying.

 ---

-## 🧪 Methodology
+## Methodology

 The project is divided into a two-part analytical process: **ETL & Exploratory Data Analysis using SQL**, followed by **data modelling and interactive dashboard development in Power BI**.

-### 🗃️ SQL – ETL Process & Exploratory Data Analysis
+### SQL – ETL Process & Exploratory Data Analysis

 The raw dataset(.csv file) was imported into a MySQL database using the `LOAD DATA INFILE` command into a staging table named `raw_dataset`.
 Before exploratory Data analysis, several data **cleaning and transformation** steps were applied: